Thiago-Dimitrios/project_01_teamviewer_and_telco_churn_analysis/README.md

 # 📈 TeamViewer Churn and Retention Analysis

-This project analyzes **TeamViewer’s financial and retention performance** using publicly available KPIs from 2022–2024.
-It also includes a real **Telco churn dataset** as an example of **effective customer retention practices**.
+This project analyzes **TeamViewer’s financial and retention performance** using year reports from 2022–2024.
+It also includes a **Telco churn dataset** as an example of **effective customer retention practices**.
+The Telco dataset is available on Kaggle and was taken as a reference.

 ---

 ## 🔍 Objective

-- Understand TeamViewer’s current growth strategy
+- Investigate TeamViewer’s current growth strategy
 - Identify signs of churn or retention issues
 - Explore actionable improvements using Telco example